-We want to hear your ideas and concerns, as groundwater users and stakeholders, as we develop the Plan.
+We want to hear your ideas and concerns, as groundwater users and stakeholders.
 Those interested in the implementation of the plan as well as to keep updated with groundwater management in West Placer are encouraged to sign up for email notifications (found below).
 Please note: To receive specific updates on the Groundwater Sustainability Plan for the region, visit the North American Subbasin GSP to sign up.

 The partners of WPGSA meet several times throughout the year, including holding public meetings to share key information as it becomes available.
 Get the latest meeting materials and summaries here.

 June 2016 through June 2017